Nasal Issues & Nosebleed

 People generally ask why does colon cancer occur?.
 It usually happens when genetic mutations cause abnormal cell growth in the colon, often linked to risk factors like poor diet, obesity, smoking, lack of exercise, age, or family history.

 Many patients think colon cancer is always deadly.
 This is not true.
 If doctors find it early, it can often be cured.
-Some people also believe it spreads very fast, but that depends on the stage and type of the cancer.
+Some people also believe it spreads very fast, but that depends on the stage and type of cancer.
 Treatments are improving every year, giving patients better chances of recovery.

 Doctors may suggest different treatments for different people.
 The choice depends on the size of the tumour, the stage of the cancer, and the patient’s overall health.
 Early diagnosis of colon cancer is crucial.